 What are the Types of Packaging Finishes?

 Packaging finishes can be broadly categorized based on their visual, tactile, and functional attributes.
-Below are the most common types:
+The most common types of packaging finishes are mentioned below:

 1. Glossy Finishes